-For a correctly configured clustered pair, if the master fails, the slave will take over.
+For a correctly configured clustered pair, if the master fails, the slave will take over automatically.
 To restore the master load balancer's configuration, a backup copy of the lb\config.xml file is used.
-This backup should be created using the steps on page 98.
+This backup should be created using the steps on page 103.

-NB: If a backup copy from the master is not available, It's possible to use the lb\config.xml from the slave instead.
-If there is no current backup of this, then take a copy of the lb\config.xml from /etc/loadbalancer.org on the slave.
-A couple of changes need to be done so that the file represents the master unit rather than the slave as shown below.
+NOTE: If a backup copy from the master is not available, It's possible to use the lb\config.xml from the slave instead.
+If there is no current backup of this, then use the WUI option: Maintenance > Disaster Recovery > Download XML Configuration file to create the file.
+A couple of changes need to be made so the file represents the master unit rather than the slave as shown below.